haacked/haacked.com/_posts/2022/2022-07-25-lessons-from-the-pivot.md

 Building a start-up that's sustainable and can pay everyone a nice salary, on the other hand, is very tough.
 We are launching [Abbot on Product Hunt](https://www.producthunt.com/posts/abbot) today, and preparing last week made me reflect on some of the lessons we've learned since starting our business.

-[Abbot](https://ab.bot/) is a Slack App (and bot) that helps teams keep track of customer conversations in Slack.
+[Abbot](https://ab.bot/) is a Slack App (and bot) that helps teams scale their customer conversations in Slack.

 Some of you might be thinking, "Wait!
 I thought Abbot was [ChatOps as a service](https://news.ycombinator.com/item?id=27974077)?"
 Indeed, that was our original goal, but we found it tough to to sell.
 Conversations often would go like this: